F.lux is a popular blue light filter program, but I personally hated several things about this program.

 For eye pain and eye problems, blue light is actually not the biggest problem.

 Screen illumination, PWM flicker, and generally bright screens are a much bigger problem for our eyes.

-F.lux don’t have any solution for PWM flicker and this is one of the reasons why Iris is much better.
-Iris has automatic brightness reduction without flicker based on time or location in combination with blue light reduction.
+F.lux doesn’t include a solution for PWM flicker and this is one of the reasons why Iris is much better.
+Iris has an automatic brightness reduction without flicker based on time or location in combination with a blue light reduction.

 Screen brightness should match the room lighting and the monitor should not look like a light source in the room.
 Otherwise, our eye starts to move like this

-This is bigger amplitude to show the effect of course but the idea is simple.
+This is a bigger amplitude to show the effect of course but the idea is simple.

 Your monitor should not actually adapt to the Sunlight but to the light around you and the light in your room.
 You can achieve this with light detection from the camera or from the easy manual control of the brightness.

 Both ways are not part of f.lux and are part of Iris.
 Camera detection is disabled by default because it’s creepy some software to use your camera, but you can enable it from the AI page of Iris.

 One of the most underestimated things for eye health is to take regular breaks and look at distant objects.